Small but Mighty: Micro-Influencer Marketing for Great Revenue Streams

 When you build good relationships with an influencer, you establish trust and respect.
 It contributes to their authenticity in promoting your brand, making your marketing campaigns more effective.

-Let the influencer know your objectives and work with them to create a marketing plan tailored to your business needs.
+You should inform the influencer of your objectives and work with them to create a marketing plan tailored to your business needs.

 • Develop a clear message